 Following its passage through the Commons, the Higher Education and Research Bill 2016-17 was presented in the House of Lords on 22 November 2016 and had its Second Reading on 6 December 2016.
 The Bill was considered in committee in the House of Lords over six days between 9 January and 30 January 2017, and was considered on Report over four days from 6 March to 15 March 2017.
 Third Reading took place on 4 April 2017.

-This briefing paper provides information on amendments made to the Bill during its progress through the House of Lords.
-It covers the more substantive changes made, but is not intended to provide exhaustive coverage of every agreed amendment.
+The briefing covers the more substantive changes made and is not intended to provide exhaustive coverage of every agreed amendment.
 Unless otherwise stated, references in the briefing to clauses of the Bill refer to HL Bill 76 (as introduced to the Lords).

-The Bill implements the legislative proposals in the Department for Business, Innovation and Skills White Paper, Success as a Knowledge Economy: Teaching, Social Mobility and Student Choice and in Sir Paul Nurse’s report, Ensuring a successful UK research endeavour: A Review of the UK Research Councils by Paul Nurse, November 2015.
+The Bill implemented the legislative proposals in the Department for Business, Innovation and Skills 2016 White Paper, Success as a Knowledge Economy: Teaching, Social Mobility and Student Choice and in Sir Paul Nurse’s 2015 report, Ensuring a successful UK research endeavour: A Review of the UK Research Councils by Paul Nurse.

-It seeks to bring forward a range of measures to increase competition and choice in the higher education sector, raise standards, and strengthen capabilities in UK research and innovation.
+It sought to bring forward a range of measures to increase competition and choice in the higher education sector, raise standards, and strengthen capabilities in UK research and innovation.